Varroa Mite Treatments & Control

 Sold as Checkmite+ – coumaphos is another product that has been used for varroa control and coincidently also aids in controlling Small Hive Beetles.

-As great as that sounds, there are serious considerations within the industry regarding the negative effects in the hive.
+As great as that sounds, there are serious considerations within the industry regarding the negative effects in the hive and possible bad effects on drone honey bees.

 I have never used this product.
 Sold as a restricted pesticide in some areas – you may need a veterinarian approval to purchase.